pinax/django-announcements/docs/usage.md

 Bootstrap-based templates for this app can be found in `pinax-theme-bootstrap`.
 If you install `pinax-theme-bootstrap`, these templates will be available in your project.
-If you don't want to install `pinax-theme-bootstrap`, you can just use the templates there as examples.
+If you don't want to install `pinax-theme-bootstrap`, you can just use the templates there as examples for your own templates.

 ## Displaying Announcements